A Time to Risk All: New Book on Mary Elmes

-Smashing Times are presenting The Woman is Present: Women’s Stories of WWII on nationwide tour.
-The play is a creative reimagining of moments from the lives of women during WWII, recalling stories of bravery, sacrifice and love amidst the horror of war, as women stood up against fascism and totalitarianism and refused to accept oppression.
-Each performance is followed by a post-show discussion with the artists and invited guest speakers to explore powerful women’s stories in history and themes of gender equality and peace in Ireland, Northern Ireland and internationally.
-Women’s stories in the performance include Mary Elmes (1908-2002), the Cork woman who was the first Irish person honoured as ‘Righteous Among Nations’ for her work saving Jewish children from the Nazi gas chambers during World War II; and Ettie Steinberg (1914-42), the only female Jewish Irish citizen known to have been murdered in Auschwitz.
+The Woman is Present: Women’s Stories of WWII by Mary Moynihan, Deirdre Kinahan, Fiona Bawn Thompson and Paul Kennedy is a creative reimagining of moments from the lives of women during WWII recalling stories of bravery, sacrifice and love amidst the horror of war, as women stood up against Fascism and totalitarianism and refused to accept oppression.
+The performance is followed by a post-show discussion with the artists and invited guest speakers to explore powerful women’s stories in history and themes of gender equality and peace in Ireland, Northern Ireland and internationally.

 A Time to Risk All